 As with all the credit cards I look at, you need to think separately about the sign-up bonus and the on-going bonus.
 There are actually two separate questions to consider:

 “Is it worth getting this card just to benefit from the sign-up bonus?

 “Is this a card I want to keep in my wallet for the long-term?”

 The Amex Nectar card has the usual generous sign-up bonus.
-They are currently offering 20,000 Nectar points, which is worth £100 when spent with any Nectar partner, including easyJet.
+They are currently offering 20,000 Nectar points which is worth £100 when spent with any Nectar partner, including Expedia.
 This page on our sister site Shopper Points shows the best value Nectar redemptions if you want to maximise the value of the points.